scheidelg/ghpa/README.md

  - GHPA's default configuration discourages use of a user's regular GitHub password, through 'ghpaTokensOnlyFlag' option.

-   This is implemented through a basic check of whether the presented 'password' matches the format for a GitHub personal access token string, which is to say a 40-character hexadecimal string; and if not refusing to authenticate to GitHub.
+   This is implemented through a basic check of whether the presented 'password' matches the format for a GitHub personal access token string, which is to say a string of 40 hexadecimal characters; and if not refusing to authenticate to GitHub.

-   A user could potentially use a 40-character hexadecimal string as their regular password, but I'm thinking odds are low.
+   A user could potentially use 40 hexadecimal characters string as their regular password, but I'm thinking odds are low.

  - GitHub is deprecating the use API password authentication.
-This will be fully deprecated by November 2020.[\[2\]](https://developer.github.com/changes/2020-02-14-deprecating-password-auth/)
+This will be fully deprecated by November 2020.<sup>[\[3\]](https://developer.github.com/changes/2020-02-14-deprecating-password-auth/)</sup>

  - GitHub accounts that have multifactor authentication (MFA) enabled won't be able to use their regular password to authenticate through GHPA.